rocky/trepanjs/doc/api/debugger.markdown

     %

-As shown above, we use the debugger command `cont` instead of the gdb command `continue` becuase *continue* is a Javascript reserved word.
+As shown above, we use the debugger command `cont` instead of the gdb command `continue` because *continue* is a Javascript reserved word.

 The `shell` command allows you to evaluate code remotely.
 Right now, leaving the Javascript REPL leaves the debugger as well.
-Without going into a fill REPL as the *shell* command di, you can force evaluation using the debugger's *eval()* command, e.g. `eval('x')
+Without going into a fill REPL as the *shell* command , you can force evaluation using the debugger's *eval()* command, e.g. `eval('x')

 The `next` command steps over to the next line.
 There are a few other